 The scholarships above are specific to this programme.
 For more funding opportunities search the scholarships database

-2.1 honours degree or equivalent in education, social sciences, business, law, public administration, or other related subject.
+2.1 Honours degree or equivalent in education, social sciences, business, law, public administration, or a related subject.

 You should also submit a personal statement of around 300 words.
 This should cover two areas:

-- the degree to which your previous educational and professional experiences and interests make you a suitable candidate for the programme - and how completing the programme will benefit you professionally.
+- The degree to which your previous educational and professional experiences and interests make you a suitable candidate for the programme - and how completing the programme will benefit you professionally, please be explicit.